There’s some extra historical tug of war awesomeness to the

 But it’s not.
 Or at least it shouldn’t be.
-And I’m not talking about 1992, as much as I could be, and already have.
+And I’m not talking about 1992, as much as I could be (and have).

-No, I’m talking about the 1899 game, which for some reason the record book of man currently counts as a 0-0 tie, but which the record books of angels and Justice itself still have down as an Auburn win, 11-6.
+No, I’m talking about the 1899 game, which for some reason the record book of man currently counts as a 0-0 tie, but which the record book of angels still has down as an 11-6 Auburn win.

-The game was in Atlanta.
-Auburn was rocking, theatrical legend John Heisman at the soundboard in his last season as Auburn’s head coach, mixing in trick play after trick play with America’s first hurry-up offense.
-The big Georgia boys were paralyzed with amazement.
-As in, half the time they just stood there with no clue where the ball was, much to the amusement of the crowd which was split evenly between Auburn and Georgia supporters (and speckled with socialites aplenty), and which toward the end of the game was spilling liberally onto the playing field.
-Because that sort of thing—no idea what they were thinking—just happened back in the day, sometimes resulting in, oh, a stray cane knocking players unconscious (hey, cheats get beat) and cops being shoved.
+The game was in Atlanta, per usual.
+Auburn was rocking, thespian John Heisman at the soundboard in his last season at Auburn, mixing in trick play after trick play with America’s first hurry-up offense.
+The big Georgia boys were amazed, paralyzed… as in, half the time they just stood there with no clue where the ball was, much to the amusement of the crowd which was split evenly between Auburn and Georgia supporters (and speckled with socialites aplenty), and which toward the end of the game was spilling liberally onto the playing field.
+Because it was so dark, and because that sort of thing just happened back in the day, sometimes resulting in, oh, a stray cane knocking players unconscious (hey, cheats get beat) and cops being shoved.
 Somehow the sport managed.
 But when it happened when the sun was going down, things got really complicated.
 And controversial

 With 30 seconds left.